TikTok Tips & Strategies

 By Spencer Lanoue

-Ever film the perfect Part 1 of a TikTok video, save it as a draft, go on to film Part 2 separately, and then stare at your phone wondering how on earth to put them together?
+Ever film the perfect Part 1 of a TikTok video, save it as a draft, go on to film Part 2 separately, and then wonder how to put them together?
 You’re not alone.
-While TikTok doesn’t offer a one-tap “merge drafts” button, combining two videos is absolutely possible, and knowing the right techniques opens up a ton of creative possibilities.
+While TikTok doesn’t offer a one-tap “merge drafts” button, combining two videos is possible.
+Knowing the right techniques opens up a ton of creative possibilities.
 This guide will walk you through three different methods - from the quick and simple workaround to the pro-level editing workflow - so you can seamlessly combine your video drafts and get your content posted.

 Why Combining Drafts Is a Content Creator’s Secret Weapon

 Before jumping into the step-by-step instructions, it helps to understand why this skill is so valuable.
 It’s not just a technical fix for a missing feature, it’s a strategic advantage that allows you to create more compelling and thoughtful content.
-A lot of the most engaging videos on the platform are the result of combining clips that were recorded at different times.
+Many of the most engaging videos on the platform are the result of combining clips recorded at different times.

 Level Up Your Storytelling

 Many popular TikTok trends rely on a two-part structure.
-Think "before and after" reveals, "Part 1 / Part 2" story times, or reaction videos where you show a clip first and then your response.
-By filming these segments separately and combining them later, you give yourself the freedom to get the perfect take for each part without the pressure of nailing a single, continuous recording.
-This leads to more dynamic storytelling that keeps viewers hooked until the very end.
+By filming segments separately and combining them later, you can perfect each part without the pressure of nailing a continuous recording.
+This leads to more dynamic storytelling that keeps viewers hooked.

 Create Professional A-Roll and B-Roll Content